SMITHsharon/route-routing/README.md

 ### Project Specs // PART 1
-- Complete project setup, including jQuery, Bootstrap, SASS, Angular, Angular-Route, Grunt
+- Completed project setup, including jQuery, Bootstrap, SASS, Angular, Angular-Route, Grunt
 - Injected `ngRoute` into the application
 - Added `controllers` and `partials` to the implementation
+- Set-up the two routes in `AppConfig.js`
+- Created two required controllers: `Route66Ctrl` and `PacCoastHwyCtrl`.
+In addition, created `HomeCtrl` and `NavCtrl`
+- Created two required partials: `route66.html` and `pacCoastHwy.html`.
+In addition, created `home.html` and `navbar.html`
+- Each controller has two scope variables: `$scope.highhwayName` and `$scope.highwayDescription`

 ### Technologies Used